Precision Measurement of $D_{s}^{*+}$-$D_{s}^{+}$ Mass Difference

+A critical experimental challenge in measuring $\Delta m_s$ then arises from the systematic uncertainties associated with reconstructing the very soft $\pi^0$ mesons produced in $D_s^{*+} \to D_s^+ \pi^0$ decays, which have laboratory momenta of only $\sim$60~MeV/$c$.
+Electromagnetic calorimeter responses at such low energies are difficult to model accurately in Monte Carlo (MC) simulations, leading to potential biases in $\pi^0$ momentum reconstruction that directly propagate into mass difference measurements.
+Previous measurements~\cite{CLEO:1995ewe} relied on detector simulations rather than data-driven calibrations, limiting achievable precision.

+In this work, we introduce a novel $\pi^0$ momentum calibration technique that overcomes this limitation, and report a precise measurement of the $D_s^{*+}-D_s^+$ mass difference using 3.19~$\ifb$ $\ee$ annihilation data collected at a center-of-mass (c.m.) energy of $E_{\rm c.m.}=4.178\gev$ with the BESIII detector in 2016.
+Using the kinematically similar decay $D^{*+} \to D^+ \pi^0$ as a control channel, we calibrate the $\pi^0$ energy response in two-dimensional bins of momentum magnitude $p(\pi^0)$ and polar angle $\cos\theta(\pi^0)$, anchoring the calibration to the precisely known $D^{*+} - D^+$ mass difference $\Delta{m_+}$~\cite{pdg}.
+With this method, an SU(3) flavor violating parameter, $\Delta m_D\equiv\Delta m_s-\Delta{m_+}$~\cite{Goity:2007fu,Karliner:2019lau,Meng:2022ozq}, is also obtained with the external uncertainty of $\Delta{m_+}$~\cite{pdg} canceled in the difference.
+This data-driven approach can be applied to any measurement involving soft $\pi^0$ reconstruction, {\it e.g.}, measuring masses of $D^{*}_{s0}(2317)$ and $D_{s1}(2460)$ through the final states of $D_s^+\pi^0$ and $D_s^{*+}\pi^0$, respectively.

-Details about the design and performance of the BESIII are given in Ref.~\cite{Ablikim:2009aa}.
-Monte Carlo (MC) simulated data samples produced with a {\sc geant4}-based~\cite{geant4} software package, which includes the geometric description of the BESIII detector and the detector response, are used to determine detection efficiencies and to estimate backgrounds.
-The MC simulation models the beam energy spread and initial state radiation in the $e^+e^-$ annihilations with the generator {\sc kkmc}~\cite{ref:kkmc}.
-The inclusive MC sample includes the production of $D_s^{*+}$ particles via the process $e^+e^-\to D_s^{*\pm}D_s^{\mp}$, and other open charm processes, as well as the initial state radiation production of vector charmonium(-like) states, and the continuum processes incorporated in {\sc kkmc}.
-All particle decays are modeled with {\sc evtgen}~\cite{ref:evtgen} using branching fractions either taken from the PDG~\cite{pdg}, when available, or otherwise estimated with {\sc lundcharm}~\cite{ref:lundcharm}.
-Subsets of the inclusive MC sample that include \mbox{$D^{*+}_{(s)}\to D_{(s)}^+\pi^0$} decays are generated with a vector-to-two-scalars model~\cite{ref:evtgen}, and used as dedicated MC samples to understand our signal decays.
+Details about the design and performance of the BESIII and MC simulation are given in Refs.~\cite{Ablikim:2009aa, geant4, ref:kkmc1, ref:kkmc2, ref:evtgen1, ref:evtgen2, ref:lundcharm1, ref:lundcharm2}.
+The inclusive MC sample includes the production of $D_s^{*+}$ particles via the process $e^+e^-\to D_s^{*\pm}D_s^{\mp}$, and other open charm processes, as well as the initial state radiation production of vector charmonium(-like) states, and the continuum processes incorporated in {\sc kkmc}~\cite{ref:kkmc1, ref:kkmc2}.
+Subsets of the inclusive MC sample that include \mbox{$D^{*+}_{(s)}\to D_{(s)}^+\pi^0$} decays are generated with a vector-to-two-scalars model~\cite{ref:evtgen1, ref:evtgen2}, and used as dedicated MC samples to simulate our signal decays.